sha367/MegaBrain/CONTRIBUTING.md

-# Contributing to [Project Name]
+# Contributing to MegaChat

-Thank you for considering contributing to [Project Name]!
+Thank you for considering contributing to MegaChat!
 We welcome contributions from the community.

 ## How to Contribute